 Copperhead Snake.
 The copperhead is frequently encountered in wooded mountains, abandoned buildings, and damp, grassy areas.
 It is able to climb low bushes and trees in search of food.
 (Photo contributor: R. Jason Thurman, MD.)

 Juvenile Copperhead Caudal Lure.
 Juvenile pit vipers may have bright yellow coloring on their distal tails, known as a caudal lure.
-The snakes are known to ...
+The snakes are known to wiggle their tails to mimic insect prey, luring unsuspecting targets (such ...